 Heavenly’s unbelievable tree skiing was the big surprise, and big hidden secret here.
 When you tire of Lake views, blue sky, and blue square cruising (I never do), you can cash in on the snowy caches of glades.
 I can see why Glen Plake took the “job” as Heavenly’s “Ski E.O.”
 Don’t miss lunch at the scenic Gunbarrel Grill overlooking the Lake 2,000-feet below.

 Stay at Lakeland Village, the quieter side of Heavenly’s South Shore, since we like condo space and aren’t casino crazed.
 There are several chain hotels here like Embassy Suites.
 If you are up for nightclubs and shows, a free shuttle gets you to Heavenly Village and the gondola base – to dine, roll the dice, drink and dance at 100 bars, it’s like “vertical Vegas.”

 Kirkwood is known amongst experts for serious steep and deep including the legendary “Wall.”
 Kirkwood has ample lower mountain terrain to lure families to the 2,300-acre ski area.
-Interesting note, Northstar, Heavenly and Kirkwood are all owned by Vail Resorts now.
+Interesting note, Northstar, Heavenly and Kirkwood are all owned by Vail Resorts and on the Epic pass.

-Squaw Valley is the king of the western shore of Tahoe.
+Palisades Tahoe is the king of the western shore of Tahoe, formerly called Sqauw Valley.
 This legendary resort retains its history (the world’s first double chair in 1949) and international flavor, still brandishing the 1960 Olympic cauldron, rings and flags throughout the European-style ski village.

 Palisades Tahoe has something for everyone; swift lifts like the Funitel and Cable Car emanate from the Village to mid-mountain where the tamest terrain is located – ideal for learning families.
 This season, the Shirley Lake area debuts a new six-passenger lift.
 Experts will have a field day dropping into Squaw’s chutes, cornices and cliffs (featured in all the best ski films) from summit lifts Headwall, Granite Chief, and the famous KT-22 – named for the twenty-two kick turns it takes to ski the face.